-Currently the site features the Armory, a parking lot that supports the Armory and Fawcett Center down the block, and what is referred to as ‘the shed.’
+Currently the site features the historic Armory, a parking lot that supports the Armory and Fawcett Center down the block, and what is referred to as the “drill shed.”

 The proposed building is a four story, mixed-use facility.
 In addition to a synagogue, it would include a preschool and offices.